-The project would have no additional project-specific environmental effects relating to Air Quality.
+The proposed ordinance amendments and rezoning of parcels would have no additional projectspecific environmental effects relating to Air Quality.

-Issues : Effect will be studied in the EIR Effect can be mitigated to less than significant No additional significant environmental effect Would the proposal: A) Create a potential health hazard, or use, production or disposal of materials that would pose a hazard to plant or animal populations in the area affected х B) Result in substantial degradation of the quality of the environment, reduction of the X habitat, reduction of population below self- sustaining levels of threatened or endangered species of plant or animal C) Affect other species of special concern to agencies or natural resource organizations (such as regulatory waters and wetlands)?
-X
+Issues : Effect will be studied in the EIR Effect can be mitigated to less than significant No additional significant environmental effect LOGICAL RESOURCES I the proposal: Create a potential health hazard, or use, production or disposal of materials that would pose a hazard to plant or animal populations in the area affected х В) Result in substantial degradation of the quality of the environment, reduction of the habitat, reduction of population below self-sustaining levels of threatened or endangered species of plant or animal х

+C) Affect other species of special concern to agencies or natural resource organizations (such as regulatory waters and wetlands)? х ,

-The Policy Area is bordered by farmland to the north, farmland and the Sacramento River to the west, the city of Elk Grove to the south, and developed unincorporated portions of Sacramento County to the east.
-Historically, the natural habitats within the Policy Area included perennial grasslands, riparian woodlands, oak woodlands, and a variety of wetlands-vernal pools, seasonal wetlands, freshwater marshes, ponds, streams, and rivers.
+The city of Sacramento is bordered by farmland to the north, farmland and the Sacramento River to the west, the city of Elk Grove to the south, and developed unincorporated portions of Sacramento County to the east.
+Historically, the natural habitats within the city of Sacramento included perennial grasslands, riparian woodlands, oak woodlands, and a variety of wetlands-vernal pools, seasonal wetlands, freshwater marshes, ponds, streams, and rivers.

 From a biological perspective, the area near the confluence of the Sacramento and American Rivers is a particularly rich and diverse part of the region because of the rich soils and diversity of vegetation it supports.
-Over the last 150 years, development from agriculture, irrigation, flood control, and urbanization has resulted in the loss or alteration of much of the natural habitat within the boundaries of the Policy Area.
+Over the last 150 years, development from agriculture, irrigation, flood control, and urbanization has resulted in the loss or alteration of much of the natural habitat within the boundaries of the city of Sacramento.
 Nonnative annual grasses have replaced the native perennial grasslands, many of the natural streams have been channelized, much of the riparian and oak woodlands have been cleared, and most of the marshes have been drained and converted to agricultural or urban uses.

-Although most of the Policy Area is made up of residential, commercial, and other urban development, valuable plant and wildlife habitat still exists.
-These natural habitats are located primarily outside the City Limits in the northern, southern, and eastern portions of the Policy Area, but they also occur along river and stream corridors and on a number of undeveloped parcels within the Policy Area.
+Although most of the city of Sacramento is made up of residential, commercial, and other urban development, valuable plant and wildlife habitat still exists.
+These natural habitats are located primarily outside the City Limits in the northern, southern, and eastern portions of the city, but they also occur along river and stream corridors and on a number of undeveloped parcels within the city.
 Habitats present within the Policy Area include annual grasslands, riparian woodlands, oak woodlands, riverine (rivers and streams) habitats, ponds, freshwater marshes, seasonal wetlands, and vernal pools.